edriskus/7-semestras/Baigiamasis Darbas/Tyrimas/panasios_sistemos.md

 *Berkeley Open Infrastructure for Network Computing*

+- Pradėtas 2002 m.
+- 2010 m.  paleistas pirmasis OpenCL projekas
 - Guinness World Records ranks BOINC as the largest computing grid in the world.
 - Veikia su Microsoft Windows, macOS, Android, Linux ir FreeBSD
 - 2018 m.
 Liepos mėn. duomenimis, galingumas siekia vidutiniškai 26.431 PetaFLOPS
+- Yra išleista mobilioji Android aplikacija (veikia ne visi projektai)
+- "BOINC credit" sistema skirta validuoti ir įvertinti atliktus darbus

+### BOINC Credit System

+- Naudotojai prisideda prie BOINC projektų dėl šių priežasčių:
+  - To donate to a scientific cause
+    - To advance the specific field of study of a project(s)
+    - To help fight disease may have an emotional connection for those participating
+  - To stress test computers
+    - Processing distributed computing projects places a computer under continuous full CPU load, therefore, overclockers often use the stress to test their system's stability
+  - To team up, earn credit, and compete against other users and teams
+    - Some individuals and teams run many computers and have some dedicated specifically to BOINC in hopes of climbing to the top of the world charts
+  - For personal benefit and recognition
+    - Projects such as PlanetQuest plan on allowing individuals to name those planets discovered using their computers
+    - Projects such as BURP, and Leiden Classical allow users to submit their own operations for use in the system.
+BURP allows a user to submit models to be rendered, and Leiden Classical allows users to submit physics calculations.
+- Tas pats darbas dažniausiai daromas kelis kartus, kad būtų galima patikrinti jo validumą
+- Kai kurie projektai atlygio "kreditus" skaičiuoja pagal kompiuterio teikiamus resursus
+- "recent average credit (RAC)" padeda nuspėti, kiek vienas naudotojas potencialiai gali atlikti naudingų darbų

 ## CoinHive